quic/cloud-ai-containers/README.md

   useful for working with and compiling models and executing inferences.
   It's based on ubuntu22.

+- cloud_ai_k8s_device_plugin:

+  This image works as a Kubernetes device plugin and provides access to Qualcomm Cloud AI devices via Kubernetes.
+Full documentation of how to use this image, how to reserve devices, and what devices are available is part of the apps SDK and associated documentation.

 ## License
 These container images are licensed under the terms in the [LICENSE](LICENSE) file.